 HOMEOWNER TIPS

-Understanding Portland’s Seismic Activity
+Understanding Eugene’s Seismic Risk

 The Cascadia Subduction Zone runs for 700 miles from Northern Vancouver Island to Cape Mendocino, California.
-This fault line is one of North America’s most active seismic zones that passes through Portland, Eugene, and Springfield, Oregon.
+This fault line is one of North America’s most active seismic zones that passes through Eugene, and Springfield, Oregon.
 The tectonic plates beneath this area are constantly shifting, leading to an increased risk of significant quakes.

 What Is Earthquake Retrofitting?